-One can develop a custom WebSocket client for any platform that supports HTTP/TCP protocol.
+You can develop a custom WebSocket client for any platform that supports HTTP/TCP protocol connections.

 A WebSocket server is a process running on your system that listens to WebSocket connections and handles the communication with clients trying to connect to it.

 There are many libraries available that can help you build a WebSocket server.
 Following is a list of a few:

 Google ” WebSocket server,” and you will probably find an existing library to implement a WebSocket server.

 While it is easy to create a WebSocket server, it’s hard to maintain one.
 If you want to save yourself the time to set up and maintain a scalable WebSocket server cluster, you can use PieSocket’s WebSocket Server API.

 I hope this article helps you in your WebSocket journey.
 Feel free to leave a comment!